 55002 ‘The Kings Own Yorkshire Light Infantry’ was claimed by the National Railway Museum and is based at York.
 The loco has been restored to working order by the ‘Koyli Group’ and is now certified for main line running.
 Please see www.55002koyli.com for more information.

-55022 ‘Royal Scots Grey’ and D9016 ‘Gordon Highlander’ belong to Beaver Sports/Martin Walker and are based at the East Lancashire Railway.
-55022 is main line certified and is currently seeing regular use with GB Railfreight in Scotland, while D9016 is at Washwood Heath undergoing bodywork repairs.
+55022 ‘Royal Scots Grey’ and D9016 ‘Gordon Highlander’ have recently been sold Beaver Sports/Martin Walker to Locomotive Diesels Ltd at Crewe, joining the ‘Icons of Steam’ fleet.
+55022 is main line certified and is currently at the North Yorkshire Moors Railway, while D9016 is at Washwood Heath undergoing bodywork repairs.
 For the latest news on both locos, please visit www.royalscotsgrey.com

 A cab from 55021 ‘Argyll & Sutherland Highlander’ also survives.
 Formerly located at the DPS depot, it has since moved to Bridgend where it is to be restored by the South Wales Loco Cab Preservation Group.
 See http://www.traincabs.co.uk for updates.